BrilworksarrowBlogarrowProduct Engineering

 Banner-Lambda expression

-Lambda expressions or Java Lambda Expressions were added to Java 8.
+Quick Summary:- Lambda expressions, or Lambda expressions in Java, were added to Java 8.
 They were a significant addition to the language.
 In this article, we will explore why they were introduced and what their purpose is.

 }